learning-zone/react-basics/README.md

 Both `useCallback` and `useMemo` are memoization hooks that prevent unnecessary recalculations on every render, but they memoize different things.

 **`useCallback(fn, deps)`** — memoizes a **function reference**.
-Returns the same function object as long as the dependencies haven't changed.
+Returns the same function object as long as the dependencies haven\'t changed.
 Use it to prevent child components from re-rendering unnecessarily when they receive a function as a prop.

 **`useMemo(fn, deps)`** — memoizes a **computed value**.
 Calls the function and caches its return value.
 Use it to avoid expensive calculations being repeated on every render.